Code-OS/manifest/README.md

 Code-OS
 ========

-To initialize your local repository, use this command:
+To initialize your local repository and make CodeOS, use this command:

-copy the code paste the run the code given below
+Copy the given code below and paste in there terminal

+         $ mkdir ~/CodeOS

+         $ cd ~/CodeOS

 	 repo init -u https://github.com/Code-OS/manifest.git -b 8.0 && repo sync -c -j8  --force-sync --no-clone-bundle --no-tags